Gleejr/osticket-prereqs/README.md

 <h3>IIS Configurations</h3>

 <p>
-25. Go to the start menu and type in IIS.
+25. Go to the Start menu and type in 'IIS.'
 Run IIS as an administrator.
 </p>

 <p>